anomdule/anomdule.github.io/_pages/predoc-journey.md

 ## Why Penn State?

 After considering all of my offers, I ultimately chose **Penn State University's Energy, Environmental & Food Economics (EEFE)** program.
-My decision was primarily driven by **research fit**, faculty interests, long-term career goals, funding, and the opportunity to work in energy, environmental, and applied economics within an interdisciplinary department.
+My decision was primarily driven by research fit, primary advisor match, faculty interests, long-term career goals, and funding.

 ---

 ## Lessons Learned

-- 🔬 **Research experience mattered far more than I initially expected.** It became the strongest component of my application and shaped almost every interview.
+- 🔬 **Research experience and writing sample mattered far more than I initially expected.** My research experience became the strongest part of my application, while my co-authored studies and six-page solo research paper carried much of my Statement of Purpose and featured and pitched for in almost every interview.
+Looking back, those mattered to me far more than a slightly higher GRE score.

-- 📄 **A strong research writing sample can open more doors than a slightly higher GRE score.** My six-page paper ended up carrying much of my application.

-- ✉️ **Great recommendation letters come from people who genuinely know your work—not necessarily the most famous names.**
+- ✉️ **LOR** Great recommendation letters come from people who genuinely know your work— not necessarily the most famous names.

 - 📄 **Mentorship is invaluable.** Constructive feedback from mentors significantly improved my research, statement of purpose, interviews, and overall application package.